Read my story to learn how to prevent and recover from Burnout

 The road to Burnout and beyond is a long one.
-Making the journey I’ve learned a number of things including that what happened was preventable.
-I am sharing my story to encourage others to act before they, or someone they know, go where I have been and, to support those who have already checked-in to Burnout Hotel.
+Making the journey I’ve learned a number of things.
+I share my story to encourage others to act before they, or someone they know, go where I have been and, to help those who are recovering at Burnout Hotel.

-I was told I was suffering from Burnout and given a not fit for work due to workplace stress note in April 2019.
+I was told I was suffering from Burnout (1) and given a not fit for work due to workplace stress note in that April.
 I wasn't considered fit to return for five months.

-When I first returned from my stay at Burnout Hotel, due to the impact of stress hormones on my brain, all I could manage was 2hrs/day every other day.
-After two weeks I had a break (holiday booked) I then gradually built up my hours until I was full-time.
-All told that took 2.5 months.
+Due to the impact stress hormones had on my brain, when I first returned from my stay at Burnout Hotel, all I could manage was 2hrs/day every other day.
+I gradually built up my hours until I was full-time.
+All told that took just under 3 months.

-This month I have been back in work full-time for a year.
+This month (November 2020) marks one year of working full-time.
 It’s a big marker for me because when I first went back, I didn’t think I would ever work full-time again.

 Don’t misunderstand me.